hackerschoolmty/Rails201/02/readme.md

 end
 ```

 If we had omitted the `:polymorphic` option to `belongs_to`, ActiveRecord would have assumed that `Address` belonged to object of class `Addressable`and would have managed the foreign keys and lookups in the usual way.
-However, since we've included the `:polymorphic` option in our `belongs_to` declaration, Active Record knows how to perform lookups based on both the foreign key and the type.
+However, since we've included the `:polymorphic` option, Active Record knows how to perform lookups based on both the foreign key and the type.

 The best way to understand what's going on here is to see it in action, let's load the rails console and give our news model a spin